 Apple brownies are one of my most popular recipes.
-One bite and you’ll see why!
+If the picture above isn’t convincing enough, take one bite and you’ll see why!

-And who can resist the taste of cream cheese frosting when it is smeared nice and thick on top of a delicious apple cake?
-Not me!
+And who can resist the taste of cream cheese frosting when it’s smeared nice and thick on top of a delicious harvest apple cake?
+Not me… that’s for sure!

-There are so many ways to use apples this time of year.
+There are so many ways to use apples in your favorite desserts.
 I hope my recipes inspire you to try something new for your family and friends to enjoy.

 Are you ready to learn more about my apple sour cream pie?
 Ready, set, bake!